FritzBo/PaMILO/README.md

 ### CPLEX
-Version 12.9 or higher is needed, as we rely on the multiobjective optimization features introduced in in 12.9.
+Version 12.9 or higher is needed, as we rely on the multiobjective optimization features introduced in 12.9.

 If CPLEX is installed in a default location (`/opt/ibm/ILOG/CPLEX_Studio12<9+>` or `C:\Program Files\IBM\ILOG\CPLEX_Studio12<9+>`), it should be found automatically.
 If it is installed in such a way that the directories `<path to cplex>/concert` and `<path to cplex>/cplex` are present you can set CPLEX to the `<path to cplex>`.
 Otherwise, you have to set `CONCERT_INCLUDE_DIR` and `CPLEX_INCLUDE_DIR` to the directories containing `ilconcert/iloenv.h` and `ilcplex/ilocplex.h` respectively and `CONCERT_LIB`, `CPLEX_LIB`, and `ILOCPLEX_LIB` to the corresponding static libraries.
 Furthermore, on UNIX CPLEX needs the libraries `dl` and `pthread`.

 ## Vertex Enumeration

 PaMILO has an onboard vertex enumeration.
-As an alternative, PaMILO is also compatible with [cdd](https://people.inf.ethz.ch/fukudak/cdd_home/).
+As an alternative, PaMILO is also compatible with [cdd](https://people.inf.ethz.ch/fukudak/cdd_home/) from [Komei Fukuda]{https://people.inf.ethz.ch/fukudak/}.
 For numerical challenging programs, cdd might be more stable.

-Todo Fukuda citen und anschreiben

 To use cdd, install it on your system and then simply enable it in cmake.
 If installed in a default location, it should be found automatically.